ImageMagick/Usage-Markdown/text/index.md

 The overall look of this image can also be improved by using the same techniques given in [Postscript](#ps) section next.

 If you just want to know how big say an 'A5' page is at 100 dpi, then this command generates a single blank page, of that size and returns its size in pixels.
-The filename, "`/dev/null`", is a special UNIX file that is always empty.
+The filename, "`/dev/null`", is a special Unix file that is always empty.

 ~~~{data-capture-out="page_size.txt"}
 convert -page A5 -density 100 -units PixelsPerInch  text:/dev/null \